 Combine creativity with academic theory.
-Develop your knowledge and practice of postproduction techniques in our industry-standard facilities.
+Develop your knowledge and practice of post-production techniques in our industry-standard facilities.

-Your studies will cover the theory and practice of storytelling from different angles, ranging from the edit, structure, and sound design to the performance and emotional journey.
-You'll cultivate a high-level of craft and creativity skills, combined with critical thought and collaboration.
+Through your studies, you'll cultivate a high-level of craft and creativity skills, combined with critical thought and collaboration.
 Put academic theory into practice by editing short films and producing fiction and documentary stories.

 We have a wide range of industry connections and regularly host visiting speakers and masterclasses.

 The city of York is a hotbed of creative talent, and Media Arts specifically is a driving force of York's social innovation, inclusivity and diversity.

 You'll have access to two professional HD television studios, theatre stages, extensive vision and sound post-production suites and a 140-seat 4K digital cinema with surround sound.

 I attended the Advanced Editing module with Susan Brand where I learnt professional editing techniques in depth.
 We covered technical and creative aspects of the editor’s job and troubleshooting tools to solve story problems in the edit.
 This module was very exciting from start to finish.Pinsen, BSc Film and Television Production

 Our MA in Film and Television with Editing offers an exciting programme of study aimed at producing editors who are engaged, active creatives with a diverse global outlook.
 Your studies will cover the theory and practice of storytelling in the edit, investigating structure, emotional journey, performance, point of view, sound design in the edit and much more.